koleaby4/smart-choice/README.md

 # Overview
-Smart Choice is a web application, which can help to choose the best option based on your own weighted rules.
+Smart Choice is a web application, which can help to choose the best option based on user-defined rules.

-This application is based on the framework called Weighted Decision Making Matrix.
+This application is based on the framework called Weighted Decision Making Matrix.<br>
 More information about this framework can be found in [weighted decision matrix prioritization](https://airfocus.io/blog/weighted-decision-matrix-prioritization/) article.

 Application can be accessed on: https://koleaby4-smart-choice.herokuapp.com